Course Outline

 • The lifecycle of a Bash script

-• Role of Bash in system administration tasks
+• Integration of Bash with system administration tasks

 • Syntax and data types in Bash